smoke275/PivotedTracking/README.md

 - A **Visitor** (red agent) can be moved manually using arrow keys
 - An **Escort** (orange agent) can either:
-  - Automatically track and follow the visitor using Model Predictive Path Integral (MPPI) control
+  - Automatically track and follow the visitor using configurable controllers (MPPI or PID)
   - Be controlled manually using WASD keys

 The simulation includes:
 - Real-time Kalman filter-based state estimation
 - Uncertainty visualization with covariance ellipses
-- Vision cones for the escort agent (green when visitor is visible, yellow when not visible)
+- Dual camera system with primary and secondary vision cones
 - Wall and obstacle collision detection
 - Dynamic entropy measurement of the visitor's estimated state
+- Map graph generation for navigation planning

 ## Images and Documentation